HumanNeuronLab/voxeloc/README.md

 #### Known bugs:
 - Autoupdate requires work to function on all host OS & archiving.
 - !
-Must verify all requirements for MRIread are included in ERWiN!
+Must verify all requirements for MRIread are included in Voxeloc!
 - Given new volume reading function, verify output coordinates are still accurate (using .mgrid to cross-verify in BioImageSuite).